magomimmo/modern-cljs/doc/second-edition/tutorial-13.md

 name.

-It seems that we just need to implement the step `1.` - read the `shopping.html` file from the `resources/public` directory and the step `4.` - update the input fields of the form.
+It seems that we just need to implement the step `1.` - read the `shopping.html` file from its directory and the step `4.` - update the input fields of the form.

 [Enlive][9] offers a single macro, `deftemplate`, which allows us to resolve both `1.` and `4.` in a single shot.